Electric vehicles guide

 There are four main factors to consider:

-- Maximum power of internal battery charger: the power of the battery charger is determined by the voltage (single-phase: 230V or three-phase: 400V) and the charging current (e.g..
-10A, 16A 24 A, 32 A, etc.) and ranges from 2.3kW (slow charge using alternating current using cable with domestic plug) to 50kW (fast charge using direct current).
+3. Maximum power of internal battery charger: the power of the battery charger is determined by the voltage (single-phase: 230V or three-phase: 400V) and the charging current (e.g..
+10A, 16A 24 A, 32 A, etc.) and ranges from 2.3kW (slow charge using alternating current using cable with domestic plug) to 350kW (ultrafast charge using direct current).
 This determines the speed at which the battery is recharged.

 Range remains one of the main stumbling blocks in purchasing electric vehicles.
-However, some scientific studies have revealed that the distances covered in most countries vary on average between 40 to 60 km per day (Data sources: IEA Global EV Outlook 2017) and that in any case, 95% of trips do not exceed 200 km (according to the NHTS, National Household Travel Survey).
-These mileages can easily be covered in the electric cars currently available on the market.
+However, some scientific studies have revealed that 95% of trips do not exceed 200 km [124 miles] (Source: the NHTS, National Household Travel Survey) and, therefore, these distances can easily be covered in the electric cars currently available on the market.

-In terms of environmental impact, electric cars today outperform all other available alternatives in terms of CO2 and polluting emissions as they are the only vehicles with technology that completely eliminates local Nitric Oxide (NO) and particulate matter (PM) emissions as you drive.
+In terms of environmental impact, electric cars today outperform all other available alternatives in terms of CO2 and polluting emissions as they are the only vehicles with technology that completely eliminates local nitric oxide (NOx) and particulate matter (PM) emissions as you drive.

 Furthermore, with a view to a carbon-neutral power park module, an electrified transport system would be more sustainable if it did not produce any carbon monoxide emissions.